-THE ECOSYSTEM DESIGN GROUP team is experienced in both environmental consulting and scientific research.
+THE ECOSYSTEM DESIGN GROUP team is experienced in scientific research, sustainable design and environmental consulting.
 To further our commitment to sustainable design practice, the team also conducts professional workshops and teaches graduate classes at The University of Texas at Austin.

 John Hart Asher, Environmental Designer

 - M.L.A., 2007, University of Texas

 - B.A. in History, 1999, University of Mississippi